uswds/uswds-site/pages/design-principles/design-principles.md

 - [The laws of UX](https://lawsofux.com/) [lawsofux.com]
 - [A List Apart: Articles, books, and events for people who make websites](https://alistapart.com/) [alistapart.com]

-### Practical Actions

-- **Start early.** Early in the project, spend time with current and prospective users to better understand their perspective and the context of the problem.
-- **Use a range of methods.** Use a range of qualitative and quantitative research methods (such as [18F Methods](https://methods.18f.gov/)) to determine people’s goals, needs, and behaviors.
-- **Use prototypes.** Use [prototypes](https://methods.18f.gov/make/prototyping/) to test your assumptions and solutions with real people, in the field if possible.
-- **Share your findings.** Document and share your research findings with team members, managers, and the public, when practical.
-- **Test regularly.** As the product is being built, regularly test it with potential users to ensure it meets people’s needs.

 {:.border-top-05.border-primary.padding-top-2.margin-bottom-2}

 ## Earn trust

 {:.font-lang-7}
 **Trust has to be earned every time.** Federal websites and digital services can't assume it.
-Trust is about understanding and meeting or exceeding expectations, a process that can be established quickly and maintained over continued interactions, but is easily damaged.
+Trust is about understanding and meeting or exceeding expectations, a process that can be established quickly and maintained over continued interactions but is easily damaged.
 Be reliable, consistent, and honest.
 Reduce the impact of failure with solid design and engineering.
 Be a good steward of your audience's data, resources, and time.

 ### Key considerations

+The following are useful questions to ask your team as you strategize to build trust with users:

 - Do users understand that this is a government site or service?
 - What are the public’s expectations of your product?
 - What private or sensitive data do you ask your users to provide?
 - What are you doing to keep that data private?
-- Does your product utilize redundancy to minimize the effect of server failure or traffic spikes?
+- Does your product use redundancies to minimize the effect of server failure or traffic spikes?
 - Does your product use continuous integration testing to prevent unintended regressions?
-- Can users to edit or undo actions or edit data they've added to the system?
+- Can users undo actions or edit data they've added to the system?
 - How often do you check that your service works as intended?
 - What components are made available to the public as open source?
 - How quickly do you respond to bug reports?
 - Is your content written in clear, easy-to-follow plain language?
 - Do you provide meaningful access to people with limited English proficiency?

+### Practical actions

+- **Identify yourself.** Clearly identify your site as a federal government site.
+- **Build with modern best practices.** Review the guidance outlined in [Digital Services Playbook](https://playbook.cio.gov/).
+- **Review your content.** Review your content at least twice per year to assure information is correct and non-redundant.
+- **Use the proper government domain.** Use a [.gov ](https://home.dotgov.gov/) top-level domain and [https](https://https.cio.gov/) with up-to-date certificates.
+- **Add the USWDS banner component.** This component shows your site is an official government website and explains the benefits of secure connections.
+- **Identify link rot.** Find and fix broken links on your website.
+- **Keep communications simple.** Ensure content is easy, personal, and timely.
+- **Write for the web.** Expect users to [skim and scan](https://plainlanguage.gov/guidelines/web/).
+- **Properly manage data and records.** Reach out to your agency’s [records officer](https://www.archives.gov/records-mgmt/agency) and [privacy official](https://www.fpc.gov/council-members/).
+Consult with them to ensure you are properly managing data and records (review play #11, [Manage security and privacy through reusable processes](https://playbook.cio.gov/#play11), in the Digital Services Playbook).
+- **Understand expectations.** Understand what your audience expects of your service, and validate the success of your service with real users.
+- **Publish open code and data.** When appropriate, publish [source code](https://code.gov/) and [datasets](https://www.data.gov/) of projects or components online.
+- **Work in the open.** When appropriate, share your development process and progress publicly.

-### Resources
+### Further reading

 #### Government resources